 Barrister | Called 2015

-Megan Fletcher-Smith is a specialist in professional disciplinary law.
-She also accepts instructions in inquests, public family law and criminal defence.
+Megan has a significant background in criminal defence and professional discipline.
+She also undertakes work in public family law and coronial inquests.

 - Bar Professional Training Course (2015, Very Competent)

 - Bachelor of Law (LLB) (2012, 2:1)

 - Ivybridge Community College (2008, 4 A-Levels, 14 GCSEs)